-Taiko is the art of Japanese ensemble drumming, evolved from ancient traditions and infused with modern jazz and cross-cultural influences.Come join us in celebrating the journey that is Narukami Taiko.
+Taiko is the art of Japanese ensemble drumming, evolved from ancient traditions and infused with modern jazz and cross-cultural influences.Celebrate the journey that is Narukami Taiko.
 From one woman's dream of unity, inclusiveness, and the desire to just play drums with friends, to Wellington’s largest performance taiko team.
-This concert is a celebration of our team's past, present and future.
-It's a showcase of the taiko spirit that reaches out and grabs you with the sound of drums.
+This concert is a showcase of the taiko spirit that reaches out and grabs you with the sound of drums.

 Suor Angelica & Gianni Schicchi

-As relevant, moving and madcap as the Metropolitan Opera premeire was 100 years ago.
 World’s collide with life-changing consequences in this double-bill of mini-masterpieces by Puccini.
 The operas are transported to the 1970's and set against the potent backdrop of the decade of decadence.
 The operas feature internationally-acclaimed opera stars Margaret Medlyn as Suor Angelica’s icy Princess and Robert Tucker in Gianni Schicchi’s devilish title role alongside students from Te Kōkī – New Zealand School of Music.
-Director Jon Hunter is joined by designers Sean Coyle, Glenn Ashworth and Sarah Carswell with Kenneth Young conducting the NZSM orchestra.
+Director Jon Hunter is joined Kenneth Young conducting the NZSM orchestra.

 In a world where evil goes unpunished, money is corrupt, law is fickle and lowly souls remain on the poverty line, roams London’s most notorious criminal, Mackheath ‘Mack the Knife’.
 Macheath is eventually caught and taken to the gallows.
 Will he hang, or will society offer him an escape?
 This Wellington Repertory Theatre production is a play with music by Bertolt Brecht & Kurt Weill; based on Elisabeth Hauptmann’s translation of John Gay’s The Beggar’s Opera.
 A portion of proceeds from the season were donated to the Wellington Homeless Women’s Trust.